 Most buy to let purchases now occur inside a limited company.
 But what if you already own your property in your own name?
-To move your property into a limited company is called incorporation - this is where it gets complicated!
+To move your property into a limited company is called incorporation.

-It can be very expensive to transfer a property to a limited company.
+It can be expensive to transfer a property to a limited company.
 The seller of the property will need to pay capital gains tax on the profits.
 Your limited company will need to pay stamp duty to purchase the property.
-These taxes often run into tens of thousands of pounds.

 Furnished Holiday lets are exempt from section 24, so mortgage interest is a fully deductible expense.
 With the growth of Airbnb in recent years, this is a very attractive option for many landlords.
 I wrote a detailed guide on how to become an Airbnb host.
 Some things you need to consider are as follows: